Rural Homes

 Limecrete Floors

 Limecrete floors offer a breathable alternative to modern concrete with DPM for ground floors.
-This lime-bound aggregate floor requires no damp-proof membrane and allows moisture to evaporate naturally.
+This lime-bound aggregate floor needs no damp-proof membrane and allows moisture to evaporate naturally.

-The typical build-up comprises compacted hardcore, limecrete, breathable insulation, and lime screed.
+The typical build-up includes compacted hardcore, limecrete, breathable insulation, and lime screed.
 Underfloor heating can be incorporated within the system.

 Costs for Traditional Treatments